artnatan/hillel_05_2022_support/README.md

     image:              - image for service
     container_name:     - service name
     ports:              - port for connection
-    environment:        - parameters for the database
+    env_file:           - parameters for the database from .env
     volumes:            - volume indication

   django:               - framework used in the project